hamid-shahsavani/killua/README.md

   }
 };
 ```
-5. use thunder config in component
+5. Use the thunder configuration in your component:
 ```tsx
 import { thunderCounter } from "../thunders/counter";
 import { useKillua } from "killua";